 USAC Italian Language, History, Mediterranean Studies, and the Arts in Viterbo

-You will enroll in 12 to 18 credits per semester comprised of language study plus electives in Italian language, art, culture and Mediterranean studies.
+Students will enroll in 12 to 18 credits per semester comprised of language study plus electives in Italian language, art, culture, and Mediterranean studies.
 Course availability is contingent upon student enrollment and is subject to change.
 See the course listings here.

-Cultural activities and excursions are included in your program.
+Cultural activities and excursions are included in the program.
 Destinations and activities may vary, but past years have included

 Interning in a local art gallery, music festival office, school, or tourist office